coderefinery/train-the-trainer/content/lessons-with-git.md

 - If you are in CodeRefinery TTT, you probably know what version control is and why it is important.
 - The benefits of version control also extend to lessons:
-  - History
+  - Change history
   - Others can submit contributions
-  - Others can make derived versions
+  - Others can make derived versions and sync up later
   - Same workflow as everything else
   - Write it like documentation: probably more reading after than watching it as a presentation.
 - Disadvantages
-  - Not "what you see is what you get" editing
+  - "What you see is what you get" editing is hard
   - Requires knowing version control

 :::{discussion} Accepting the smallest contribution